 - You will have to help with “open” and “close”

-This is just a taste of industry jargon and some of the barista terminology you will need to get smart on while you learn the basics.
+This is just a taste of industry jargon and some of the barista terminologies you will need to get smart on while you learn the basics.
 Quickly:

-- To be “put on bar” means that you are pulling shots (which is technically a barista’s main duty title) and lead in building, making, and serving excellent cups of coffee
+- To be “put on the bar” means that you are pulling shots (which is technically a barista’s main duty title) and leading in building, making, and serving excellent cups of coffee

 - “FOH” and “BOH” stand for Front-of-House and Back-of-House, respectively, with the former being the customer-facing side of the business while the latter is where you will have to learn about the business and offerings to include recipe guides as well as ingredients for each drink